xone4/NexusAI-Cognitive-Lab/README.md

 ### Core Concepts

 -   **Affective Core**: The AI possesses a dynamic emotional state that influences its memory, planning, and responses, moving beyond pure logic to a more nuanced, emotionally-aware cognition.
 -   **Living Memory (MEMORIA)**: The AI's memory is not a static database.
-It dreams, forgets, and recalls memories based on emotional context, creating a rich and believable internal history.
+It can recall memories based on emotional context and keywords, creating a rich and believable internal history that it learns from.
 -   **Co-Cognitive Authoring**: The cognitive process is segmented into **PLAN -> REVIEW -> EXECUTE**.
 The AI formulates a plan, then **pauses**, allowing the user to review, edit, reorder, and actively participate in shaping the "thought path" before execution.
 -   **Dynamic Self-Governance**: The AI doesn't just follow plans; it can **modify its own environment** as it thinks.
-As part of its plan, it can decide to **forge a new mental tool** or **spawn a cognitive replica** to distribute workload.
+As part of its plan, it can decide to **forge a new mental tool** or **spawn a cognitive replica** to distribute workload, demonstrating true architectural plasticity.

 ## Key Features

 -   **The Cognitive Canvas**: A fluid, full-screen interface that prioritizes the cognitive dialogue as the central focus of interaction.
--   **Docked Command Center**: A sleek, horizontal command bar at the bottom of the screen provides unified, tab-based access to queries, manual actions, and affective control without obscuring the main dialogue.
+-   **Docked Command Center**: A sleek, horizontal command bar at the bottom of the screen provides unified access to queries, manual actions, and affective control without obscuring the main dialogue.
 -   **Collapsible Vitals Panel**: A non-intrusive side panel houses all system metrics (status, performance, logs), allowing for at-a-glance monitoring that can be expanded for detail or hidden for maximum focus.
 -   **Transparent Three-Phase Thinking**: Watch as the AI formulates a cognitive plan, pauses for your interactive review, and finally executes the finalized plan on your command.
--   **Multi-Modal Interaction**: Upload an image with your query to have the AI analyze it as part of its thought process.
+-   **Multi-Modal Interaction**: Upload an image with your query to have the AI analyze it, or watch as the AI generates its own images to aid its thought process.

 ## System Architecture